GioChri/Popular_Movie_ML_Project/README.md

 Gradient Boosting Classifier – 78% accuracy

 Pipeline Overview:
-Data cleaning and preprocessing
+Data cleaning and preprocessing,
-Feature selection and engineering
+Feature selection and engineering,
-Model training and performance evaluation Hyperparameter tuning to boost accuracy
+Model training and performance evaluation, Hyperparameter tuning to boost accuracy

 Beginner-Friendly: Code is clean, well-commented, and structured to help newcomers understand each step of the process.